Frequently Asked Questions

 Unlike companies formed to create a profit and who are answerable to an outside Board of Directors, Resthaven isn't going to pull up stakes and move to another city because business is better in that location.
 We're here to stay to provide peace and security to those we serve in the greater Holland/Zeeland area.

-Our community is ably represented by a special group of volunteers: our Board of Trustees.
+Our community is ably represented by a special group of volunteers: our local Board of Trustees.
 They come from many different walks of life and bring a variety of skills, experiences, and wisdom.
 Their goal is to serve by assuring you top quality services, wise stewardship, and to plan for the future of Resthaven.

 And then there are over 400 additional volunteers who immeasurably enrich the lives of our Elders, their families, and our staff members.
 Our volunteers add a whole new dimension to life at Resthaven by entertaining, gardening, repairing, cleaning, telling and listening to stories, sharing their pets, painting fingernails, playing games, participating in art projects, organizing fund raisers...the list is endless of the gifts of time and talent they bring.
 And we can't forget the awesome gift of music!
 We love music!